yukichigai/yyc2swp/README.md

 NOTE: outfile argument is optional, and will default to the same name as the input file with a different extension (name.scc/g608 -> name.ass).
 Format is controlled by outfile suffix: .vtt WebVTT, .smi SAMI, .ssa Sub-Station Alpha, .ass Advanced Sub-Station (default), or .ccd SCC Disassembly (SCC input only).

+# Notes
+Captions are converted assuming a 4:3 NTSC display resolution (640x480 in square pixels).
+I intend to add options for overriding the target resolution and aspect ratio at a later date.

 # Credits
 This script is modified from CCASDI by McPoodle.
 Almost all of the caption parsing and SCC <-> CCD conversion logic is their work.